What Are Home Generators?

-- Standby generators start automatically when outage occurs and supplies more power.
+- Standby generators start automatically when an outage occurs and supplies more power.

 - Run self-diagnosis tests and inform homeowners when maintenance is needed.

 - Provides multiple fuel options like propane or natural gas.
-Propane remains less risk in storage.
+Propane remains less risky in storage.
 Conversely, natural gas provides an unlimited supply.

 - Range from about 5,000 to 20,000 watts.

-Finally, experienced electricians typically help pull local permits, address noise restrictions and finds the proper location.
+Finally, experienced electricians typically help pull local permits, address noise restrictions, and find the proper location.
 As a result, you can rest assured your family is safe and protected during any power outage.

 Portable generators provide limited supplies of power and flexibility around your home.
-Compared to standby generators, portable generators provide power to specific appliances, such as the refrigerator, stove or necessary outlet.
-These generators, which are less expensive than standby generators, do not require professional installation, but include specific operating instructions for safety.
+Compared to standby generators, portable generators provide power to specific appliances, such as refrigerators, stoves, or necessary outlets.
+These generators, which are less expensive than standby generators, do not require professional installation but include specific operating instructions for safety.

 For more highlights, Consumer Reports provides additional details about portable generators.

-- Requires gasoline, liquid propane or natural gas.
-For gasoline, stabilizer would be needed for prolonged storage.
+- Requires gasoline, liquid propane, or natural gas.
+For gasoline, a stabilizer would be needed for prolonged storage.

 - Portable generators include pull cords or electric starter options.